knikolla/ops-docs/specs/0007-pull-requests.md

 A good pull request is **clean**.
 In most cases it should be made against the current version of the primary branch in the repository (usually `master`, `main`, or `trunk`).
-It should be free of syntax errors and linting problems.
+To respect the time of the people reviewing your code it should be free of syntax errors and linting problems.
 Your local development environment should be configured to notify you of those problems in your editor and/or in a `pre-commit` hook.
 Your pull request should pass any unit tests that exist in the repository (and if you are introducing a new feature, your pull request should include tests appropriate to that feature).